KSSwimmy/Intro-To-UX/Week5/README.md

 Help users recognize, diagnose, and recover from errors

-- Error messages should be expressed in plain language (no coder language), precisely indicate the problem, and constructively sugguest a solution
+- Error messages should be expressed in plain language (no coder language), precisely indicate the problem, and constructively suggest a solution

 Why?
 #9 is a special case of #1,#2,#3, and #5